 This scenario is based on the same network configuration as shown in Figure II.1.
 It shows a simplified session establishment using SDP offer/answer.
 The H.248 MG is triggered by the MGC to create two terminations, whereby termination T1 is secured by TLS.
 The setup of the TCP connection on termination T2 will start after the setup of the TLS session on T1 is completed.

-The call flow (Figure II.5) shows the setup of the two terminations with a strict control from the MGC.
+The call flow (Figure II.5) shows the setup of the two terminations strictly controlled by the MGC.

 Figure II.5 – Example call flow for a strictly MGC controlled bearer connection setup